flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/angular-renderer.md

 * @angular/material: version 14.2.2 or a compatible version of the Angular Material library
 * @angular/material-moment-adapter: version 14.2.2 or a compatible version of the Angular Material Moment adapter library
 * @angular/cdk: version 14.2.2 or a compatible version of the Angular CDK library
+* ng2-pdfjs-viewer: version 13.2.2 or a compatible version

 ## Using the library